aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pcl-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PCL to OFT?</h2>

+PCL (Printer Command Language) is a page description language developed by Hewlett-Packard (HP) to provide a way to control output devices such as laser printers.
+It is a language used to control the output of a printer.
+OFT (Outlook File Template) is a file format used by Microsoft Outlook to store email messages, contacts, calendar items, tasks, and other data.
+It is a proprietary file format used by Microsoft Outlook to store email messages, contacts, calendar items, tasks, and other data.
+Converting PCL to OFT allows users to access their data in Outlook, which is a widely used email client.

-For a Python developer, who is trying to add a PCL to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+<h2>How Aspose.Total helps for PCL to OFT Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to work with various file formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package.
+These APIs makes the conversion of PCL to OFT easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+This process is automated and can be done quickly and easily with the help of Aspose.Total for Python via .NET.

 {{% /blocks/products/pf/feature-page-summary %}}